mokimokheonpark/airbnb-clone-frontend/README.md

 # Airbnb-Clone

 [Airbnb-Clone](https://airbnb-clone-frontend-4e4e.onrender.com/) is a full-stack web application project aiming to replicate the functionality and design of Airbnb.
+Feel free to explore the application and test its functionalities.
+Please be aware that accessing the application URL (website) may experience delays due to the deployment setup.
+The free instance may temporarily spin down with inactivity, resulting in initial request delays of 50 seconds or more.
+Apologies for any inconvenience caused and thank you for your patience.

 ## Technologies Used